 While children are the most at risk of the damaging effects of lead poisoning, adults can also suffer reproductive problems, difficulty during pregnancy, nerve disorders, and high blood pressure as a result of lead exposure.

 Contact NY Personal Injury Lawyers

-If your child has suffered lead poisoning in New York, please do not wait to consult with an experienced lead poisoning attorney at Wingate, Russotti, Shapiro & Halperin, LLP.
+If your child has suffered lead poisoning in New York, please do not wait to consult with an experienced lead poisoning attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our legal team has the experience and resources to help you identify the at-fault party and hold them responsible for harming your child.
 Call us for a free and comprehensive consultation at (212) 986-7353.